 Welcome To Sarajevo

-After dinner, make your way back to the Stradun, and spend your last Dubrovnik evening in the midst of its bustling promenade.
-Take your pick of gelato vendors and outdoor cafés—all you’ll need is a glass of wine to enjoy the last few hours of another long weekend well-spent.
+After dinner, make your way back to the Stradun, and spend your last Dubrovnik evening in the midst of its energetic promenade.
+Take your pick of gelato vendors and outdoor cafés—all you’ll need is a glass of wine to enjoy the last few hours of a weekend well-spent.

 A Few Notes